Name: Jeanel Carlson

 Jeanel: At this stage of my career, I still look for ways to grow and take on new challenges.
 For example, I am excited to share that I will begin co-hosting the Wonder Women in Business podcast and consulting for Freeman Means Business.

 Q: What are the hallmark traits of a great leader that you have observed in your career?

-Jeanel:Great leaders care about each team member personally - not a common theme in many corporate environments.
-If you want to connect and engage with people (either employees or clients) and build loyalty, you must authentically care and build trust.
-My advice: Learn about your team personally.
+Generally, if you want to connect and engage with people (either employees or clients) and build loyalty, you must authentically care and build trust.
+My advice: Learn about your team and clients personally.
 Make it a safe environment for them to give feedback.
 Build trust by being trustworthy – have their backs, break down barriers, fight for them if needed.

 Q: What are ways that you have balanced career, personal, and other interests?

 Jeanel: I’m passionate about wellness and the integration of the body, mind and spirit.
 I am a certified yoga instructor and help people build their foundation to grow both individually and collectively.
 I’ve found the best way to balance all aspects of life is to take care of your body and mind.
-Hitting the gym with a good sweat, stretching with yoga and finding peace with meditation help me sleep better, avoid illness, work more productively and act kinder toward others.
+Exercising with a good sweat, stretching with yoga and finding peace with meditation help me sleep better, avoid illness, work more productively and act kinder toward others.
 If others are interested in ways to build a strong foundation of balance, I am happy to coach individuals about the ABC’s of self-love at work and in life.

 Q: Tell us something about yourself that is a fun fact.